M-AKSHAYVALLIYAPPA/Web-Hosting-Automation/README.md

 # Web-Hosting-Automation
-This project automates website deployment using Terraform, Docker, and AWS.
+This project automates website deployment using Jenkins, Ansible, Docker, and AWS.